CYA - Study in Greece (Semester Program)

 Response from CYA (College Year in Athens)

-Hi Julia, thanks for sharing your experience with CYA!
-We love hearing that you were able to connect with your roots, explore Greece, and grow both academically and personally.
+Hi Nicholas, thanks for sharing your experience and photos with CYA!
+We love to hear you had an unforgettable experience and had the chance to immerse yourself in the culture through our program.
 We hope you can visit again soon!

 5/5